Our Math questions cover the subjects that are on the actual GED® test.

 Each question has a number of answer options.
 The topics covered will help you understand GED math better.

-Choose the best answer for each question.
+Choose the best answer for each of the questions.

-Recent GED graduates have some good advice for you: don’t try to learn for all four GED tests at once.
+GED graduates have very useful and good advice for you.
+You shouldn’t study for all GED subtests at once.

-You are allowed to take one of the four GED tests at a time, so prepare for one subject area, take that test, and move on to the next subject field.
+You are given the liberty to sit for one (or more) of the four GED modules at a time.
+So you can prepare for one of the subject areas, take and pass that section and then move on to get ready for the next subject test.

-Time management is one of the biggest stumbling blocks to passing the GED test.
+Time management problems are among your biggest stumbling blocks when it comes to passing the GED test.

-Last Updated on
+Last Updated on April 8, 2021.